Lackawanna Cut-Off Restoration Project: Early preservation efforts (1979–86)

 In spite of initial optimism, the deal began to fall apart, and on August 10, 1983, the U.S. Department of Transportation informed Monroe County officials that the federal loan guarantee had been revoked and would instead go to the financially ailing Detroit & Mackinac Railway in Michigan.
 Monroe County officials continued to press their case, hoping that Congress would provide financial support; the railroad authority invited 16 potential operators to submit proposals, and seven did so on August 26, 1983.
 Meanwhile, the federal regulations surrounding the abandonment of railroad lines changed; instead of a lengthy regulatory process that had discouraged railroads from abandoning unwanted routes, the Interstate Commerce Commission (ICC) would be allowed to approve the abandonment of any track if it were not in service and had no originating or terminating shipments for two years, and was not required to serve any other track.
 This allowed Conrail to abandon the Cut-Off almost immediately.
 Atlantic City gambling interests also opposed restoring rail service over the Cut-Off, fearing renewed passenger service would provide a "Gambler's Express" to not-as-yet-built casinos in the Poconos that might compete with the nascent casinos of the Jersey Shore.
 A New Jersey Department of Transportation (NJDOT) priority list of rail projects at the time listed the Cut-Off as Number 26 in a list of unfunded capital projects.

-The Monroe County Railroad Authority continued to fight Conrail, with support from PennDOT and the somewhat bizarre threat to use a privately owned World War II tank to block any Conrail rail-removal train.
+The Monroe County Railroad Authority continued to fight Conrail, with support from PennDOT and the threat of the use of a privately owned World War II tank to block any Conrail rail-removal train.
 Conrail eventually relented and agreed not to sever the line between Slateford and Scranton.

 Track removal

 With all regulatory and political hurdles removed in New Jersey, however, Conrail began lifting track on the New Jersey side of the Delaware River Viaduct on June 8, 1984.
 Even as this was taking place, Morris County Transportation Department director Frank Reilly made last-ditch attempts to delay track removal in New Jersey.
-In addition, the dismantling was hampered by saboteurs who replaced railroad spikes removed by the crew.
-These efforts proved to be in vain as the last mainline trackage was removed from the Cut-Off at Port Morris on October 5, 1984.
+In addition, the dismantling was hampered to a minor degree by people who replaced railroad spikes removed by the crew.
+Also, members of the Conrail track-removal crew later admitted to "dragging their feet" in the hopes that a delay in the track removal might result in the saving of the line.
+These efforts proved to be in vain, however, as the last mainline trackage would be removed from the Cut-Off at Port Morris on October 5, 1984.
 Wooden ties and rock ballast were left in place, which was unusual since Conrail's standard abandonment practice involved removing all components (rails, wooden ties, signals, poles, rock ballast) when dismantling a railroad.